jdauphant/developers-documentation/_scalingo_api/log_drains.md

 Logs from an application or addon can be redirected to a log management service.
 You can add multiple log drains to a single application or addon.
-You can also remove or list log drains of an application or addon.
+You can also remove or list log drains of an application and addon.

 You will find how to enable this service using the CLI on the
 <a href="https://doc.scalingo.com/platform/app/log-drain">public documentation</a>.